 Chronic Wasting Disease Not Detected in Ohio Deer

-CWD testing performed by the Ohio Department of Agriculture.
+CWD testing performed by Ohio Department of Agriculture

-COLUMBUS, OH –-(Ammoland.com)- For the ninth straight year, testing of Ohio's deer herd has found no evidence of chronic wasting disease (CWD), a degenerative brain disease that affects elk, mule deer and white-tailed deer.
+COLUMBUS, OH – For the eighth straight year, testing of Ohio’s deer herd has found no evidence of chronic wasting disease (CWD), a degenerative brain disease that affects elk, mule deer and white-tailed deer.

 The Ohio Department of Natural Resources ensures a balance between wise use and protection of our natural resources for the benefit of all.
-Visit the ODNR Web site at ohiodnr.com.
+Visit the ODNR web site at www.ohiodnr.com